rlakner/Team10_Project/README.md

 # Team10_Project
-INST326 Final Project - Depop Deal Finder - Documenation
+INST326 Final Project - Depop Deal Finder - Project Documenation

 Thank you for using our Depop Deal Finder program!
 We created this program to help Depop users with the time consuming and exhausting process of analyzing